Turtle Candies

 3 homemade turtles stacked on each other

-Dessert could seriously not get easier and let’s face it cuter then with these 3 ingredient dark chocolate turtles.
+Dessert could seriously not get easier and let’s face it cuter then with these 3 ingredient chocolate turtles.

 If you unfamiliar with turtles- they are pecans, caramel drizzled over them, and the chocolate over that.
 You use 5 pecan halves to make the candies look like turtles in the end.
 So basically, adorable and scrumptious.

-And the best part to these turtle pecan clusters?
+And the best part to these clusters?
 They are made in the microwave.
 Yup, microwave.
 No oven required.
 No fancy caramel sauce on the stove.
 Although you totally could go that route if you are feeling that way.
 However, I use soft caramel candies that I microwaved beautifully in my microwave.
 So we’re talking dessert in 10 minutes flat.
 I’m all about that.

 Ingredients Needed

 • Pecans – You want to use pecan halves.
 I like to toast the pecans first before hand to bring out their flavor.
+Instead of pecan halves, chop the pecans and pile in small clusters before adding the spoonful of caramel and chocolate.

 • Caramel– I used soft caramels that I melted in the microwave but you can also use homemade caramel or caramel bits

 • Chocolate – You can use milk or dark chocolate or a combination of chocolate!
+Buy a quality chocolate you wouldn’t mind snacking on.
+I used Ghirardelli milk chocolate chips.
+But you could semi-sweet or bittersweet chocolate too.

 Related: You might also like the rest of these 5 Ingredient Desserts